stevenkeezer/stevenkeezer/README.md

 <!-- You can edit this image in paint and host the image on https://sm.ms/ -->

 Hi, I am Steven.

-I build cool, interesting websites or tools for fun and for learning using React.js and Python, welcome to scroll down to explore, maybe you will dig them.
+I build cool, interesting websites or tools for fun and for learning using React.js and Python.

 <p align="center">